Yukitoshi12345/Australia-Road-Fatality/README.md

 <br>

-<u> ANOVA Test: Comparison of Variance in Fatalities Across States </u>
+<b> ANOVA Test: Comparison of Variance in Fatalities Across States </b>

 To statistically test whether the variance in monthly road fatalities differed significantly between states, an ANOVA test was conducted.